mcintyret/2048/README.md

 `java -classpath foo:target/2048.jar com.mcintyret.twenty48.ui.GUI foo.bar.MyCunningMoveStrategy 15 874.56 helloWorld`

 (unfortunately the jar cannot be run directly as this doesn't allow adding extra files to the classpath.
 GUI.java is the main entry point for the program.)

+This will reflectively instantiate MyCunningMoveStrategy with the args `(15, 874.56F, "helloWorld")`.
+Then you can watch your strategy at play!

+My highest score with a bot is a rather piddling 5000.
+I'm sure you can do better!